BaseFEX/basefex-api-docs/README.md

-# Basefex Offical API Documentation
+# BaseFEX Offical API Documentation

-Official Documentation for the Basefex APIs and WebSockets.
+Official Documentation for the BaseFEX APIs and WebSockets.

 [English](./en/)